TABLE OF CONTENTS

 If you have a passion for cannabis, many job opportunities match your skills and experience.
 Even if you don’t have any experience, there are many ways to gain credentials and skills, including volunteering with local cannabis organizations.

-What are the most in-demand cannabis jobs in 2022?
+What were the most in-demand cannabis jobs in 2022?

 Cannabis job opportunities are available for entry-level to senior executive positions.
 Doing your research, gaining as much experience and education as you can, and networking can earn you a spot in the fastest-growing job market in the country.